The Ted Lindsay Foundation HOPE Center at Beaumont Children's

 family-focused approach, stressing partnerships between Beaumont

-Children's Hospital behavioral intervention specialists and parents.
+Children's behavioral intervention specialists and parents.
 We offer a wide variety of services to families, as outlined below.

 Behavioral Interventions for Preschoolers